Skip to main content

 The Legal Framework for Oversight

 The statutory framework for transparency is extensive.
-The Freedom of Information Act establishes the public's right to access agency records.
-The Privacy Act of 1974 (5 U.S.C. § 552a) requires agencies to publish System of Records Notices and limits data collection.
+The Privacy Act of 1974 (5 U.S.C. § 552a) requires agencies to publish System of Records Notices.
 The Inspector General Act of 1978 (5 U.S.C.
 App.) creates independent oversight within agencies.
 The Government in the Sunshine Act (5 U.S.C. § 552b) requires agencies to hold open meetings.
-The Federal Register Act (44 U.S.C. § 1501 et seq.) mandates publication of rules and regulations.
+Independent journalism complements official oversight, using the same legal tools but operating with complete independence.